imatix/openamq/java/readme.txt

 You run the listener processes first (repeat for as many listeners as you like):

+On UNIX:

 > bin/headersListener.sh -host 127.0.0.1 -port 5672

+On Windows:

+> bin\headersListener.bat -host 127.0.0.1 -port 5672

 Then run the publisher process:

+On UNIX:

 > bin/headersPublisher.sh -host 10.0.0.1 -port 5672 <message count> <number of listeners>

+On Windows:

+> bin\headersPublisher.bat -host 10.0.0.1 -port 5672 <message count> <number of listeners>

 Note that before starting the publisher you should wait a few seconds to ensure all the clients are registered with the broker.